 Course Description:

-Advanced Pharmacotherapeutics – II is a four credit course offered in the second semester of the First year of MS curriculum.
-The aims of the course are to develop the necessary professional skills in the student for the drug therapy management of different diseases, such as Bone and joint disorders, Neurological disorders, psychiatric disorders, dermatological disorders, oncology and infectious diseases; resolving drug related problems; and appreciate the quality use of medicines.
-This knowledge helps the students to apply therapeutic skills and rational selection of drugs in the management of diseases.
-Learning is facilitated through interactive lecture sessions, self-directed learning (small group sessions, case based learning, assignments, problem based learning, seminar and course examinations).
+Pharmacotherapeutics-3 is a three-credit course offered in the second semester of the first year of the MS Clinical Pharmacy Program.
+The course aims to develop the necessary professional skills for drug therapy management of different diseases, such as bone and joint disorders, neurological disorders, and psychiatric disorders.
+This knowledge will help the students to apply therapeutic skills and rational selection of drugs to manage these diseases/disorders.
+In addition, this course also deals with the therapeutic management of drug overdoses of NSAIDs and psychotropic and anti-epileptic drugs.
+In addition, this knowledge helps the students apply their therapeutic skills and knowledge in the rational selection of drugs to manage diseases or disorders.
+Learning is facilitated through interactive lecture sessions, ward rounds, case discussions, case-based learning, self-directed learning, small group sessions, assignments, problem-based learning/ team-based learning, quiz, seminars, and course examinations.

 Course Description: